UH-AIM/shell-vibration-imperfection/README.md

 > *Nature Communications*, in press.

-It is intended to support transparency, reproducibility, and data availability for the results presented in the manuscript.
+It is intended to support transparency, reproducibility, and data availability for the results presented in the manuscript and in the SI.

 ## Repository Contents